Divided a solo (one woman) show, now available to watch online

 - And her mother-in-law – an inner voice from her past

 After performing at the conference I was asked whether I would like to extend the play and put it on for three nights at The Camden people’s theatre.
-I approached a local Director (friend of mine) who I’d worked with a few times and he agreed to help develop the show as well as help me apply for Arts Council Funding.
-He would help me develop it through his company.
+I approached the Director of Warts and All Theatre who I’d worked with a few times and he agreed to help develop the show as well as help me apply for Arts Council Funding.

 But since it was successful in receiving funding I managed to perform it at Foodies Rocks, The University of Northampton studio space and Dostiyo – an Asian womens’ charity.
-The evening at Dostiyo was also a catered event which had a Q&A and in my opinion, the most successful as non theatre goers wanted to know how more funders could support
+The evening at Dostiyo was also a catered event which had a Q&A. I hope to work with the people who engage with Dostiyo, other South Asian based charities as well as local communities in the future as the show had the most impact at these venues.

 Read a review by South Asian Sisters Speak here